 Everyone is losing their minds over coconut oil.
-It’s been around forever, but it’s having a true media moment.
+It’s been around forever, but it’s having a media moment in 2020.
 We can understand why.

 Coconut oil is fabulous for literally almost everything.
-It makes an amazing hair mask, skin moisturizer, and is a healthy addition to a morning smoothie.
-But, did you know coconut oil is actually great for sex stuff, too?
+It makes a fantastic hair mask, skin moisturizer, and is a healthy addition to a morning smoothie.
+But, did you know that coconut oil is excellent for sex stuff, too?

 You guessed it: Lube.
-We can’t say enough great things about coconut oil as lube.
-It is slippery, stays in place, and smells AMAZING.
+We can’t say enough great things about using coconut oil as lube.
+It’s slippery, stays in place, and smells AMAZING.
 You can use it as a sensual massage oil and then USE IT AS LUBE.
 What’s not to love?

 Everyone is on this coconut oil train right now.
-With so many low-quality, chemical-filled products on the market, it can be difficult to find a safe, natural option for your cooter.
+With so many low-quality, chemical-filled products on the market, it can be challenging to find a safe, natural lube for your cooter.

 Didn’t know your pussy should go organic?
 We have news for you.